Tiffanyccchen/good-news-ai-website/README.md

 ## Caveats / Todo

-* In the future, the
+* Add more features in the website e.g. Comment section, Specify the type of good news you like for recommendation...
 * The user saved articles will only persisted for the current session.
 That's TBD.
 * For scaling up, a more sophisticated system design is needed.
 This is just a MVP to showcase the idea.